S h a r e

 Is an HP (Hire Purchase) agreement better?

-HP monthly payments will be higher than PCP or PCH, as you’re paying off the full value of the car from day one.
+HP monthly payments will be higher than PCH rentals or PCP payments, as you’re paying off the full value of the car from day one.
 Plus, you cannot sell the car without settling the finance – as title to the car does not pass to you until the final payment has been made.
 So you do end up owning the vehicle, but there’s no flexibility in the agreement should your circumstances change during the HP agreement period.

 One final point.

-PCP and PCH allows consumers to access newer vehicles on a more regular basis with all the upsides that entails (safer cars, lower emission cars, and all the latest technological advancements) with fewer unexpected maintenance bills and an environmental upside of getting greener cars on the road.
+PCH and PCP allows consumers to access newer vehicles on a more regular basis with all the upsides that entails (safer cars, lower emission cars, and all the latest technological advancements) with fewer unexpected maintenance bills and an environmental upside of getting greener cars on the road faster.

 You also might like…